nickyiliwang0000/h/best-practices.md

 # Best practices

+## General
 * Remove extraneous code (e.g. commented-out CSS rules you're not using, any console.log, commented-out JS that didn't work)
 * Units of the project (e.g. files, folders, components, partials, class names, variables), follow a consistent naming convention
+* The purpose of the website / application should be clear to the user

 ## CSS
 * Use your set up snippet (e.g. reset browser default styling, box-sizing: border-box, clearfix, visibilityhidden)